Suomi NPP: Mission

+bands.
+An investigation found that degradation was caused by tungsten oxide on the SNPP VIIRS RTA mirror surfaces.
+After looking at the build records, they found the problem came from a one-time change made during the mirror coating process to try to make the surface reflect better.

 NASA also released a high resolution blue marble image of the Earth showing most of North America, which was created by NASA oceanographer Norman Kuring using data obtained on 4 January 2012 by the Visible Infrared Imager Radiometer Suite (VIIRS), one of five imaging systems aboard the satellite.
 That date was chosen because it was a fairly sunny day in most of North America.

 As of 22 November 2020, beyond the initial 5-year mission, the spacecraft continues to operate.

+The CrIS Medium Wave Infrared bands went non-operational effective 12 July 2021.

+On May 25, 2024, an anomaly with NPP's Global Positioning System (GPS) caused significant degradation in geolocation performance for the VIIRS data.
+The anomaly was corrected 11 days later.
+Similar anomalies occurred in September and November of the same year.